Teradata/techbytes-r-python-examples/README.md

 ## TechBytes: Using R and Python with Vantage

-This package contains the R and Python code for the 5-part demo of the TechBytes series "Using R and Python with Vantage".
+This bundle contains v.1.0 of the R and Python code for the 5-part demo of the TechBytes series "Using R and Python with Vantage".

 ### The TechBytes series "Using R and Python with Vantage"